joonhainf/542Group11/README.md

 ![SVM4](https://user-images.githubusercontent.com/28285099/205476400-655f4563-721d-4675-920f-7b7f7783b2cc.png)

 I then realized that the Support Vector Classification model only works when there are extreme differences between two classes of variables.
-If there is simply an association that is not enough.
+If there is simply a relationship between x and Y that is not enough.
 So, I turned to other methods.